 SPL PassEQ Passive Mastering Equalizer

-Each boost and cut frequency now got an individual optimized Q factor.
+Each boost and cut frequency now got an individual optimised Q factor.
 Especially the mid bands are much more harmonious for working on program material than they were on the previous model.
 When we were fine-tuning, through component selection, within countless listening sessions, the focus was on receiving musically sounding curves, which are clearly on par with legendary devices like the Pulteq EQ from the decades of the 1950’s and 60’s, but without all disadvantages of a 60-year-old original, like a high noise level and most of all a very limited choice of frequencies.

 All passive filter components (variable resistor, capacitor and coil) deliver excellent sonic characteristics.
 An important part of this process is played by coil and condenser loading and saturation characteristics.
 The resulting inertia in contrast to the characteristically extremely fast reaction of active filters is the reason for pleasant, beneficial sonic characteristics.
 We tend to perceive these attributes in terms of an increased suppleness and transparency, with perceptibly improved, silky highs and warm and punchy basses.
-Another highlight of the new SPL PassEQ Passive Mastering Equalizer is the HF+ Band, which was expanded with the frequencies 25kHz and 35kHz, sounding so incredibly good, that you don‘t want to turn it off anymore.
+Another highlight of the new SPL PassEQ Passive Mastering Equaliser is the HF+ Band, which was expanded with the frequencies 25kHz and 35kHz, sounding so incredibly good, that you don’t want to turn it off anymore.

 Thanks to the big detented output control, you can increase or attenuate the output level by 10dB, to reach following devices with the perfect desired level.
 This is important, especially when it comes to mastering.
 A fader ranging from 0dB to limitless, like the previous model provided, would not be helpful in this case.
 With the PASSEQ you can also adjust the parameters Gain, Q (HF +) and Output in 41 steps with the detented potentiometers.
 All other parameters can be adjusted with 12-position switches.
-Thanks to these switches and detented potentiometers, a precise recall is very easy to realize.
+Thanks to these switches and detented potentiometers, a precise recall is very easy to realise.

 Filter Types

 There is basically only one type of filter used in the PASSEQ: The bell-filter or peak-filter.
-But since the center frequency of the peak-filter, concerning the HF and LF bands, is only marginally within the perceptible hearing range, these filters auditorily and visually rather correspond to shelf-filters.
+But since the centre frequency of the peak-filter, concerning the HF and LF bands, is only marginally within the perceptible hearing range, these filters auditorily and visually rather correspond to shelf-filters.

 Shelf Filters